SOUL GARDEN: THE CHALLENGE OF GRACE

 “This is what the LORD says: ‘Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls.’”
 Jeremiah 6:16

 The ‘ancient pathway’ is the low road to the highway that saints have walked before us and beckon all those who seek the deeper life to follow.
 We are, after all, called to be disciples and the word ‘disciple’ comes from the same root as the word ‘discipline’.
 The reason we practice self-control, (which is a fruit of the Holy Spirit – Galatians 5:23), is because we have submitted control of our lives to Jesus.
 The determination to practice spiritual devotions on a regular basis guards against the danger of our human weaknesses (only pursing the things of God when it suits me, or using Gods grace as an excuse to be self-centred).
-They can prevent us from being shallow or fickle in our faith, and they can and will help us cultivate a passion for God by transform our thinking and helping us mature spiritually.
+They can prevent us from being shallow or fickle in our faith, and they can and will help us cultivate a passion for God by transforming our thinking and helping us mature spiritually.

 GETTING OFF THE SCALES